richb-hanover/Netperf-with-passphrase/index.md

 **netperf** is a network performance measurement tool
      ([github.com/HewlettPackard/netperf/](https://github.com/HewlettPackard/netperf/blob/master/README)</a>).
-     It relies on two programs running on separate computers:
+     It relies on programs running on separate computers:

-* a **netserver** that listens for commands from ...
+* a **netserver** program that listens for commands from ...
 * a **netperf client** that sends those commands at the user's direction.

 This server is a **netserver**.